xnuter/http-tunnel/README.md

 The core code is entirely abstract from the tunnel protocol or transport protocols.
 In this example, it supports both `HTTP` and `HTTPS` with minimal additional code.

-It can run over `QUIC+HTTP/3` or connect via another tunnel (as long as `AsyncRead + AsyncWrite` is satisfied for the implementation).
+E.g. it can be extended to run the tunnel over `QUIC+HTTP/3` or connect to another tunnel (as long as `AsyncRead + AsyncWrite` is satisfied for the implementation).

 [Read more](https://medium.com/@xnuter/writing-a-modern-http-s-tunnel-in-rust-56e70d898700) about the design.